Further action is required to make this image accessible

 Reserve the AACRC

-Stay connected with us by signing up for our weekly newsletter, following us on social media, or visiting the center located in 60 W Charlton St., across from Fifth Third Arena and near Daniel and Dabney Residence Halls.
+Stay connected with us by subscribing to our newsletter, following us on social media, or visiting the center located in 60 W Charlton St., across from Fifth Third Arena and near Daniel and Dabney Residence Halls.

 Directions to AACRC: The accessible entrance is on the west side of the building (60 W. Charlton St. directly across from the Fifth Third Arena and the Oscar Robertson statue).
 The entrance is at the top of the staircase or you can take the ramp up to the glass doors with the colorful AACRC sign.
 Give us a call at 513-556-1177 if we can help you find our space.